 Remember, however, that all babies will develop at different speeds and reach milestones at different times – the exact age of your baby doesn’t matter when it comes to putting them in a shopping cart.
 You can help your baby through this process by using supports like towels or blankets to help them sit up at home.
 Tummy time is also a great way to build neck strength.
 Over time, these muscles will get stronger and your baby will be able to practice sitting up straight and using better posture!

-Is it safe to put a baby carrier in the shopping cart?
+Is it safe to put a baby carrier in shopping carts?

 It is never safe to put a baby carrier in the shopping cart.

 A shopping cart is wider at the top than the base and has an awkward center of gravity that depends on the bottom of the cart basket taking the majority of the weight in order to keep itself balanced.
-Adding unexpected weight to the top of the cart can severely overbalance it and cause the entire cart to tip over, potentially leading to your baby being trapped, injured, or even killed.
+Adding unexpected weight to the top of the cart can severely overbalance it and cause the entire cart to tip over, potentially leading to your baby being trapped or injured.

 Car seats do not fit in grocery carts, and should never be placed in one.